Icheler/coExplore/README.md

     - check all compared approaches to increase validity
     - \basic travel_distance logging
     - one big map for testing
+    - slam proofing all maps again
+    - rerunning mapping of all maps
+    - rerunning simulation

 possible:
     - get more information about chosen frontiers (distance, visibility etc.)